-- For imaging, polarimetry and coronagraphy, East is on the left (-X) of the images for zero position angle.
+- \circ For imaging, polarimetry and coronagraphy, East is on the left (-X) of the images for zero position angle.
 For spectroscopic acquisition, East is at the top (+Y) for zero position angle. - For imaging, polarimetry and coronagraphy, North is at the top (+Y) of the images for a zero position angle.
 For spectroscopic acquisition, North is on the right (+X) for a zero position angle. - Position angle on sky.
-This angle is measured in the standard way, i.e. it is positive from North to East. - The slits are oriented along detector rows. - For spectroscopy, a position angle of zero means that the slit is aligned North-South. - For polarimetry, a position angle of zero means that the mask is aligned East-West.
+This angle is measured in the standard way, i.e. it is positive from North to East. - For polarimetry, a position angle of zero means that the mask is aligned East-West.